magpie-ea/color-reference/README.md

-Demo of interactive experiments with \_babe.
+Demo of interactive experiments with \_magpie.

 Online demo available [here](https://color-reference.netlify.com/).
 You need to open the link twice, because it is a game for 2 players.